GodotSteam/GodotSteam-Docs/docs/classes/user_stats.md

 	!!! trigger "Triggers"
 		[global_achievement_percentages_ready](#global_achievement_percentages_ready) callback

-	!!! info "Notes" If using earlier than SDK 1.60, you must have called [requestCurrentStats](#requestcurrentstats) and it needs to return successfully via its callback prior to calling this!
+	!!! info "Notes"
+	If using earlier than SDK 1.60 (GodotSteam 3.26 / 4.9), you must have called [requestCurrentStats](#requestcurrentstats) and it needs to return successfully via its callback prior to calling this!

 	This function may not respond with actual data until the game is released on Steam.